awsdocs/amazon-gamelift-developer-guide/doc_source/queues-creating.md

 You can use the AWS Command Line Interface \(AWS CLI\) to create a queue\.
 [Get and install the AWS Command Line Interface tool\.](https://aws.amazon.com/cli/)

 **To create a queue**
 + Open a command line window and use the `create-game-session-queue` command to define a new queue\.
-For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/gamelift/create-game-session-queue.html)\.
+For more information, see the [AWS CLI command reference](https://docs.aws.amazon.com/cli/latest/reference/gamelift/create-game-session-queue.html)\.

 The following example creates a game session queue that has two fleet destinations and allows up to five minutes for the placement process\.
 Fleets are listed as destinations and identified by either a fleet ARN or alias ARN\.
 All fleets and aliases must already exist\.
 The queue is configured with a filter configuration, a custom priority configuration, and a notification target for tracking placement events\.
 The priority configuration looks at hosting cost first, followed location, applied by the defined order\.

 **Note**
 You can get fleet and alias ARN values by calling either [describe\-fleet\-attributes](https://docs.aws.amazon.com/cli/latest/reference/gamelift/describe-fleet-attributes.html) or [describe\-alias](https://docs.aws.amazon.com/cli/latest/reference/gamelift/describe-alias.html) with the fleet or alias ID\.
-For more information on ARN \(Amazon Resource Name\) formats, see [ARNs and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.
+For more information on ARN \(Amazon Resource Name\) formats, see [ARNs and AWS service namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.

 ```
 $ AWS gamelift create-game-session-queue